-Under the Five Purchase Agreement the Group paid the former equity holders of Five a cash purchase price of £6.1 million.
-In addition, the Company issued 72,193 Class A ordinary shares in the form of ADSs to the sellers as part of the purchase price, with a fair value of £4.5 million using a share price at acqisition date of £62.02.
-The Company also recognised a fair value of £2.7 million of deferred consideration attributed to a holdback amount payable within 24 months of the acquisition date and a fair value of £1.7 million of consideration contingent upon the fulfillment of certain earn-out conditions related to Revenue and EBITDA of Five during the earn-out period.
+Under the Five Purchase Agreement the Group paid the former equity holders of Five a cash purchase price of £16.1 million.
+In addition, the Company issued 72,193 Class A ordinary shares in the form of ADSs to the sellers as part of the purchase price, with a fair value of £4.5 million using a share price at acquisition date of £62.02.
+The Company also recognised fair value of £2.7 million of deferred consideration attributed to a holdback amount payable within 24 months of the acquisition date and a fair value of £1.7 million of consideration contingent upon the fulfillment of certain earn-out conditions related to Revenue and EBITDA of Five during the earn-out period.
 The contingent consideration was settled in full during fiscal year 2022.
+The deferred consideration was settled in full during fiscal year 2023.

-Under the Purchase Agreement, there are other amounts that are payable in future periods based on the continued service of certain employees of Five. £.7 million worth of restricted share units under the 2018 Equity Incentive Plan were granted on completion of the acquisition, which vest over either a 4-year or 3-year period and are all subject to continued employment.
+Under the Purchase Agreement, there are other amounts that are payable in future periods based on the continued service of certain employees of Five. £4.7 million worth of restricted share units under the 2018 Equity Incentive Plan were granted on completion of the acquisition, which vest over either a 4-year or 3-year period and are all subject to continued employment.
 A portion of the overall restricted share units is also subject to achievement of specific revenue and EBITDA goals over the earn-out period.
-As all restricted share units are based on continued service provided to the post-combination entity, they have been excluded from consideration and will instead be accounted for as ongoing remuneration under IFRS 2.
+As all restricted share units are based on continued service provided to the post-combination entity, they have been excluded from consideration and are accounted for as ongoing remuneration under IFRS 2.